-How 1 Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe
+How One Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe

 Deich says direct air capture needs the kind of private and government investment that helped wind and solar grow.
 Earlier this year Congress did expand tax credits for extracting carbon.

 "I think an even bigger opportunity on the policy front is in California," Deich says.
-The state's Low Carbon Fuel Standard includes a carbon trading program for transportation fuels like gasoline.
+The state's Low Carbon Fuel Standard includes a carbon trading program for transportation fuels such as gasoline.
 That could be a big boost for Carbon Engineering's fuel.

 Carbon Engineering's Oldham also wants more governments to put a price, or tax, on carbon dioxide emissions.
 "It will force companies that have a carbon footprint today to find ways to mitigate that carbon footprint, and we're a very good way of doing so," he says.